Implementation Science (IMPLMT SCI)

 Prerequisite(s): Training or experience in public health, epidemiology, clinical research, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

 This course provides training in the use of qualitative methods in clinical, health services and implementation research.
 Through readings, lectures, case studies, and online discussions, students will gain basic skills in conducting interviews, focus groups, observations, and qualitative data analysis.
 The course will also cover sampling and recruitment strategies, working with theoretical frameworks, and publishing qualitative and mixed methods findings.
-Cross-listed as EPI 267.
+Cross-listed as EPIDEMIOL 267.

 View full course details: